 The basic structure of Korean is based on SOV (subject-object-verb) order, while English follows the SVO (subject-verb-object) order.
 Korean is an agglutinative language, and verbs are formed by attaching various endings to the stem.
-Verb endings present various functions, such as tense, questions, and honorific levels.
-Thus, what is important in Korean may be expressed at the end of sentences.
+Verb endings serve various functions, such as tense, questions, and honorific.

 A special characteristic of the Korean language is its honorific system or speech protocol.
-In Korean, the way to address someone depends on the speaker's relationship to the person being addressed and the level of formality.
+The way to address someone depends on the speaker's relationship to the person being addressed and the level of formality.
 For non-native speakers, the proper usage of this speech protocol is one of the most difficult aspects of the language to master (Lee & Ramsey, 2000).